ShinGecko/neKo-Api/README.md

 But to get proper linting information inside your text editor, you can use on of the following [plugins](https://github.com/sindresorhus/xo#editor-plugins)

 > Side note: if you're using vim (like me), juste use [ale](https://github.com/w0rp/ale), it's way better than syntastic.

+You can also install [editorconfig](http://editorconfig.org) to allow your editor of choice respect the coding style (on some particuliar aspects).